 A study of Moriyama’s work, especially the early Provoke work and then the Record series, shows a mix of all kinds of images in his street work, including gritty cityscapes and almost abstract images.

-And arguably his most famous street image is … of a dog.
+And arguably his most famous image is taken on the streets … of a dog.
 It was photographed in Misawa, where there was US Air Force base, in the northeast of Japan.

 Daido Moriyama.
 1971.
 Stray Dog.

-From the essay “Dealing with a stray dog” by Akira Hasegawa comes a first-hand account, by Daido Moriyama himself, of how this photo was taken as he stepped out of his hotel.
+But is this a ‘candid’ street photo?
+From the essay “Dealing with a stray dog” by Akira Hasegawa comes a first-hand account by Daido Moriyama himself, of how this photo was taken as he stepped out of his hotel.
 The photograph first appeared as a single image within the series Nanika he no Tabi (En Route to Something) in the March 1971 issue of Asahi Camera.

 To quote James Maher: